PySimpleGUI/PySimpleGUI/readme.md

 # Building Custom Forms
-You will find it much easier to write code using PySimpleGUI is you use features that show you documentation about the API call you are making.
-In PyCharm 2 commands are helpful.
+You will find it much easier to write code using PySimpleGUI if you use an IDE such as PyCharm.
+The features that show you documentation about the API call you are making will help you determine which settings you want to change, if any.
+In PyCharm, two commands are particularly helpful.

     Control-Q (when cursor is on function name) brings up a box with the function definition Control-P (when cursor inside function call "()") shows a list of parameters and their default values